Govish/Arduino-Lego-Tank/README.txt

-Schematics and Code for Arduino Lego Tank
-See video: https://www.youtube.com/watch?v=Q-kdP2roqwU
+Schematics and Code for Arduino Lego Tank (~May 2014) See video: https://www.youtube.com/watch?v=Q-kdP2roqwU

 You will need to download the digitalWriteFast for Arduino: